mech/Notes/JavaScript/React/react.md

 * [A case for JSX](https://medium.com/@thinkfunctional/a-case-for-jsx-73763ee9aa03)
 * [WTF is JSX](https://gist.github.com/developit/da77a4d3bbf365908c8c)

+> Angular, Ember and Knockout put "JS" in your HTML.
+React puts "HTML" in your JS.

 JSX is the key to React and it's purpose is to build composable tree/hierarchical UI.

 **Scale by composition** - Build it small, compose it and scale it big.